Sandymoor Ormiston Academy

-Sandymoor Ormiston Academy is a coeducational secondary school and sixth form located in the Parish of Sandymoor, Runcorn, Cheshire, England.
+Sandymoor Ormiston Academy is a coeducational secondary school located in the Parish of Sandymoor, Runcorn, Cheshire, England.
 The school originally opened as Sandymoor School, a free school, in September 2012 in temporary premises, and relocated to a new permanent home in 2014.

 In December 2019, the school joined Ormiston Academies Trust and was renamed Sandymoor Ormiston Academy.
 The Principal, appointed in 2025, is Ms Linsey Hand.